whitfin/cachex/README.md

 All of these features are optional and are off by default so you can pick and choose those you wish to enable.

-Please visit the [documentation](docs) for further information on all available options and features.

 ## Installation

 As of v0.8, Cachex is available on [Hex](https://hex.pm/).
 You can install the package via: